Hanson-Wang-chn/Sweep-Annotator/README.md

 **Segment List**:
 - Real-time updates as segments are added
-- Shows all episodes and their segments
+- Shows all episodes and their segments with index numbers
-- Click to delete (be careful!)
+- Use the deletion interface below the table to remove segments

 ## Tips and Best Practices